AirtimeUX/airtime-playbook/airtime-playbook/docs/index.md

 [<img src="img/airtime_banner.svg" style="width:50%;"/>](https://airtimeux.com){target=_blank}

-**This guide was brought to you by [Airtime](https://airtimeux.com/).** We build dedicated software to enable researchers to set up a continuous and collaborative research practice.
-Check out the website to learn more!
+**This guide is brought to you by [Airtime](https://airtimeux.com/).** We build dedicated software to enable researchers to set up a continuous and collaborative research practice.
+Check out our website to learn more!